 To be the first to know about our latest videos subscribe to our YouTube channel 🙌

 Being able to share information in a clear and concise way is an essential skill in all fields of medicine.
 This can range from simple explanations, such as why a blood test may be needed, to more complex situations, such as explaining a new diagnosis.
 Often, sharing information with a patient occurs naturally during a consultation.
-However, providing clinical information may also be the primary focus of an appointment, and in these situations, it is crucial to have a structured format in order to communicate more effectively.
+However, providing clinical information may also be the primary focus of an appointment, and in these situations, it is crucial to have a structured format to communicate effectively.

 - What has brought the patient in to see you today?